 The house program also contains advertisements from businesses and organizations in the community that support the PSO.

-Modern orchestra audiences tend to hold their applause until the end of an entire piece, because it is considered respectful of the musicians and the continuity of the music.
-Some audience members will be moved to show their appreciation by clapping after a movement within the piece, and this is okay too.
+Some audience members will be moved to show their appreciation by clapping after a movement (large sections of music) within the piece, and this is okay too.

-If you do have to cough during a concert, a good suggestion is to cough during a loud portion of the music.
-It’s also appropriate to quietly leave the theatre if you feel you are disrupting others, and you’ll be re-admitted during a break in the performance.
+Feel free to leave the theatre if you thnk you are disrupting others, and you’ll be re-admitted during a break in the performance.

 You are welcome to take still photos without flash before and after the concert, or during intermission.
 We encourage you to do so and post them to social media if you like.
 We love to see our audience members enjoying their experience with friends and family.

 However, the use of handheld devices such as mobile phones, cameras, tablets and pagers is not permitted in the theatre during PSO concerts, nor is video or flash photography.

 You may notice our official professional photographer discreetly taking photos for us before, during and after a concert.

 We encourage you to attend the lobby or post-concert reception to have your photo taken or take selfies when mingling with other audience members, musicians and supporters.

 The PSO concert reception takes place immediately after the concert, in the Nexicom Studio.